Why hasn’t my life turned out the way I planned?

 If you think your life hasn’t turned out the way you planned, it’s time for a reality check.
 What do you really want?

-Most people don’t get clear about their vision overnight.
+Most people don’t get clear about their personal vision overnight.
 It requires time for reflection, using both logic and a feeling perspective.
 Vision comes from your own desires, hopes, dreams and values.

 The most difficult step in a creating a vision is discovering what you truly want.
 These guidelines can help you discover what matters most to you.

-- Be proactive, not reactive.
+3. Be proactive, not reactive.
 Create a vision for what you truly desire, not what you want to move away from.
 Focus on where you want to go, not what you want to leave behind.

-- Give yourself permission to explore, to dream.
+4. Spend some relaxed time dreaming and imagining.
+Give yourself permission to explore, to dream.
 Be creative.
 Be playful.
 Use your “right brain” – logic can kick-in later.

-- Don’t limit yourself by what you may think is possible.
+6. Don’t limit yourself by what you may think is possible.
 A vision can overcome seemingly insurmountable obstacles.